Eulima bifasciata: Description

 The maximum recorded shell length is 10.6 mm.

 Habitat

 Minimum recorded depth is 0 m.
 Maximum recorded depth is 84 m.

 This species is known from seamounts and knolls.

+Eulimid snails parasitize the external or internal parts of echinoderms such as sea cucumbers, sea urchins, sand dollars, sea stars, and other echinoderms, sucking small amounts of their body fluids for a living.

+Their slick, glossy shells make it easy for them to live embedded in the bodies of those echinoderms.